qzhang503/proteoQ/README.md

 ### 2.6 Gene sets in volcano plots

 There are a handful of tools for gene set enrichement analysis, such as GSEA, GSVA, gage, to name a few.
-Sometime it would be rather intuitive if we can visualize the enrichment of gene sets under the context of volcano plots.
-Currently, the interest of `proteoQ` is to naively visualize the *asymmetricity* of protein probability *p*-values under volcano plots.
-I called it analysis of Gene Set Probability Asymmetricity (GSPA).
-Briefly, the significance `pVals` of proteins obtained from linear modeling are taken, followed by the calculation of the geometric mean of `pVals` for the groups of up- or down-regulated proteins within a gene set, as well as the corresponding mean `log2FC`.
+It may be intuitive as well if we can visualize the enrichment of gene sets under the context of volcano plots.
+Currently, the `preoteoQ` takes a naive approach to visualize the *asymmetricity* of protein probability *p*-values under volcano plots.
+In the analysis of Gene Set Probability Asymmetricity (GSPA), the significance `pVals` of proteins obtained from linear modeling are taken, followed by the calculation of the geometric mean of `pVals` for the groups of up- or down-regulated proteins within a gene set, as well as the corresponding mean `log2FC`.
 The quotient of the two `pVals` is then taken to represent the significance of enrichment and the delta of the two `log2FC` for use as the fold change of enrichment.
 The arguments `pval_cutoff` and `logFC_cutoff` allow us to filter out low impact genes.

 ``` r
 prnGSPA(